wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 This course is a chance for players to get to know Strahd's four lovers outside of combat, apart from Strahd himself.
 Whatever you choose for their personalities, this is these NPCs' chance to shine, especially with Strahd not around to inhibit their speech or overshadow them.

 ##### Salad ― Romaine with Light Olive Oil & Red Wine Vinaigrette

+Strahd arrives as the salad course is being removed, and immediately introduces himself.

 **Introduction:**
 >Welcome, my friends.
 I am Count Strahd von Zarovich, Lord of Barovia, Master of Castle Ravenloft.
 Tonight, you are my guests, and no harm shall befall you while you remain in my home.
 I am a man of my word, and you have it.